to The Official

-* My thanks to a sharp-eyed guitar player, Steve C, for a spelling correction he made on 06/30/05.
-Unfortunately, when we were cleaning out the porn-related postings in our guest book, Steve C's information got lost in the cleaning process.
+Thank You!
+Our thanks to a sharp-eyed guitar player, Steve C, for a spelling correction he made on 06/30/05.
+Unfortunately, when we were cleaning out the porn-related postings from our guest book, Steve C's information got lost in the cleaning process.
 We are still grateful to him for his sharp-eyed correction.
 However, we have lost track of what, exactly, he corrected.
-If you return to this site, Steve C, please visit our guest book and let us know what you helped us correct ... please?

 Thank you, very much.

-An old friend, from back in Hash's Observation Balloon days, sent Alex a clipping from a newspaper in California.
+An old and dear friend from back in Hash's Observation Balloon days, sent Alex a clipping from a newspaper in California.
 Unfortunately, it contained very bad news:

 PALA ---- The California Highway Patrol is looking for witnesses to a Sunday crash that left a Wildomar motorcyclist in critical condition.